abhijitsarkar87/Batch-1843/README.md

-- 👋 Hi, I’m @abhijitsarkar87
+- 👋 Hi There 🐬 My Name is Abhijit Sarkar
-- 👀 I’m interested in ...Only Data Science
+- 👀 I’m Data Science Aspirant..
-- 🌱 I’m currently learning ...
-Jharkhand
+- 🛰️ Looking for career as Data Analyst with Data Science Feild...
--  Phone 9711962276
+- 🌱 I’m currently learning...
+NLP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Data Science and Data Analyst Job
 - 📫 How to reach me ...Abhijitsarkar87@gmail.com

 <!---